domteo95/domteo95.github.io/index.md

 ### [Big Data Architecture - FIFA 07 to 21](https://domteo95.github.io/fifa-big-data/) (2020)

-Deployed a serving and speed layer (based on Lambda Architecture) via AWS load balanced servers that allows users to search for their favorite Football (Soccer in the US) team and return the team's aggregated stats in different editions of the FIFA game.
-This allows fans to access if their favorite or most hated teams have improved or deproved over the years and in which categories the team has changed.
+Deployed a serving and speed layer (based on Lambda Architecture) via AWS load balanced servers that allows users to search for their favorite Football (Soccer in the US) team.
+Will return the team's aggregated stats in different editions of the FIFA game.
+This allows fans to assess if their favorite or most hated teams have improved or deproved over the years and in which categories the team has changed.

 <img src="/assets/img/fifa.jpg">